 The Music Library is located on the second floor of Cullen Hall.
 It contains more than 3,000 scores, both vocal and instrumental, as well as access to three different audio databases that include over 20,000 tracks.
 The Music Library is located on the second floor of Cullen Hall.
 It contains more than 3,000 scores, both vocal and instrumental, as well as access to three different audio databases that include over 20,000 tracks.
+The Music Library is located different audio databases that include over 20,000 tracks.
+The second floor of Cullen Hall.
+It contains more than 3,000 scores, both vocal and instrumental, as well as access to three different audio databases that include over 20,000 tracks.
 There are also 450 LP records in this library's reserved section.